jettylabs-archive/jetty_access_control/website/docs/getting-started/10-apply.md

 ## Applying configurations

 :::note
-If you are using Jetty's demo connectors, the apply step will fail.
+If you are using Jetty's demo connectors, the apply command will fail.
 That's ok.
-It will work when you're using your real data tooling!
+It will work when you're using a real connector!
 :::

 Once you're happy with the how your configurations will be materialized in your infrastructure, you can run `jetty apply` to apply the changes specified in your configuration file.
 The apply process can use a recently created plan (from a recent run of `jetty plan`), but if needed, it will just generate a plan automatically.